 If the client is a transitional living resident he cannot stay in the community until the relapse has been addressed and he is medically cleared to return by a doctor.
 We will remain engaged with the family and the client through the relapse to provide support and ensure everyone’s safety.
 We believe in second chances and will not turn our clients away if they are willing to recommit to their recovery.

 Can clients work or go to school while living at your facility?

 Yes.
 We work with our clients to build a robust schedule that includes work, school and volunteering.
 Clients spend their first 30 days at Release focusing solely on their recovery.
-If there are extenuating circumstances and a client needs to return to his full time job, we will work with his treatment team to create a recovery schedule that supports his return to work.
-Once clients have established their foundation by meeting our early recovery expectations, clients will work with their case manager to select a school track or work track.
+If there are extenuating circumstances and clients need to return to their full time jobs, we will work with their treatment teams to create a recovery schedule that supports their return to work.
+Once clients have established their foundation by meeting our early recovery expectations, clients work with their case manager to select a school track or work track.
 We work closely with our clients to support them as they transition back to a school or work environment.

 What do your clients do in their free time?

-Recovery isn’t a punishment and we are committed to creating positive experiences for our clients by showing them that they can have fun in recovery.
-We provide opportunities for our clients to go hiking, surfing, kayaking and bowling.
-Our clients attend baseball games, camping trips, comedy shows, dinners out and barbecues .
+Recovery isn’t a punishment.
+We are committed to creating positive experiences for our clients by showing them that they can have fun in recovery.
+We provide opportunities for our clients to go hiking, surfing, kayaking, and bowling.
+Our clients attend baseball games, camping trips, comedy shows, dinners out, and barbecues.
 We also encourage our clients to plan events for the community.
-We will often times give our clients a budget and ask them to plan a fun experience for the community.
+We often give our clients a budget and ask them to plan a fun experience for the community.

 Can clients have cell phones and laptops?

-Our clients are then permitted to have their cell phones and laptops as our program teaches clients how to integrate the real world into their early recovery.
-We reserve the right to hold a client’s laptop or cell phone for him if at anytime we determine his phone or laptop is deterring his recovery process.
+Our clients are permitted to have their cell phones and laptops as our program teaches clients how to integrate the real world into their early recovery.
+We reserve the right to hold laptops or cell phones if at any time we determine they are deterring a client’s recovery process.